stoic-coder/ActivateScreensaver/README.md

 However not all the time.
 This program shows a 10 second warning before it starts the screensaver.
 I can cancel the screensaver during this time period.

-The screensaver is startet ba a command which is configured in Hass.Agent via Home Assistant and Node Red.
+The screensaver is startet by a command which is configured in HASS.Agent via Home Assistant and Node Red.

 [HASS.Agent for Windows]https://github.com/hass-agent
 [Home Assistant]https://github.com/home-assistant